 - an iPhone 5 or newer (an iPhone 4S should also work nearly as well. =M=)

 - Photogene 4 ($2.99, App Store link)

-- KitCam ( Unfortunately, since the time this post was written, KitCam has been deleted from the App Store.
+- KitCam (Since this post was written, the original KitCam has also been deleted from the App Store.
 There are a number of KitCam clones currently available, but none work nearly as well as the original app. =M= )